Are You Owed Unpaid Overtime? Contact Us Today

-The regular pay rate should never be lower than the legal minimum wage.
-The regular rate of pay is usually determined by referring to an employee’s hourly rate or salary.
-For those paid on a salary basis, the regular rate is calculated by multiplying the monthly salary by 12, dividing the result by 52, and dividing that result by the number of legal maximum hours (40) to get the rate.
+The regular pay rate should never be lower than the legal minimum wage and is usually determined by referring to an employee’s hourly rate or salary.
+For those paid on a salary basis, the regular rate is calculated by multiplying the monthly wage by 12, dividing the result by 52, and dividing that result by the maximum hours (40) to get the rate.

 OVERTIME PAY: RIGHTS AS AN EMPLOYEE

-Typically, employers must abide by the overtime rule if a business has at least $500,000 in annual sales, then they must abide by the overtime rule.
-However, even if your employer makes less than that in annual sales, it is still covered by the FLSA and is still required to pay overtime if it is part of interstate commerce, which means it conducts business between other states.
+Typically, employers must abide by the overtime rule if a business exceeds $500,000 in annual sales.
+However, even if your employer makes less than that yearly, it is still covered by the FLSA and is still required to pay overtime if it is part of interstate commerce for conducting business between other states.
 You can also refer to the Fair Labor Standards Act (FLSA), where you will find the federal wage and hour law that explains the rules.

 EMPLOYEE RIGHTS VIOLATIONS

 - Independent contractors

 - Salespeople working outside the office